eollin/blanchard-email/README.md

 # blanchard-mail
-An HTML-email for Blanchard art gallery.
+An HTML-email for Blanchard art gallery (one of the projects of Skillbox Web-development course).